Cryptocurrency Financial Advisors

 An example of a Counter Strike skin marketplace

-This is where the possibilities open for the flywheel components of web3 gaming to thrive.
+This is where the possibilities open for the flywheel components of Web3 gaming economies to thrive.
 We have seen the introduction of these mechanics in games already, but not to mass successes, yet.
-The goal with the flywheel approach is to incentivize users’ active participation and the spending of earned currencies so that creators, users and game developers all can approach the ecosystem with mutual benefit.
-This can include selling items for the earned currency of other users in a Peer-to-Peer setting, purchasing and collecting limited item releases from the game developers, allowing for users to create and sell their own in game content experiences and more.
-Allowing all involved to benefit from the growth of the game platforms transparently is the key to fostering the game experience from web2 that all users have grown to love, and the ownership and creation experience that users from web3 have grown to expect.
+The goal with the flywheel approach is to incentivize users’ active participation and the spending of earned currencies so that creators, users, and game developers all can approach the ecosystem with mutual benefit.
+This can include selling items for the earned currency of other users in a Peer-to-Peer setting, purchasing and collecting limited item releases from the game developers, allowing for users to create and sell their own in-game content experiences, and more.
+Allowing all involved to benefit from the growth of the game platforms transparently is the key to fostering the game experience from web2 that all users have grown to love, and the player ownership and creation experience that users from Web3 gaming economies have grown to expect.

 Gala Games Marketplace

-Gala Games with their $GALA token is a great example of how to properly approach this evolving industry of gaming.
-They allow users to purchase, sell and trade in game items as NFTs.
-These items can allow access to unique experiences, rewards bonuses, and special perks that are not accessible in any other way.
+Gala Games with their $GALA token is a great example of how to properly approach this evolving industry of Web3 gaming economies.
+They allow users to purchase, sell and trade in-game items as NFTs.
+These items can allow access to unique experiences, rewards bonuses, true player ownership, and special perks that are not accessible in any other way.
 Because Gala has a platform that supports many games, it makes the transition process that much easier for users of multiple games.
-This is the way to truly reward gamers for their time spent and allow them to tap into the value they have worked, played or paid for.
+This is the way to truly reward gamers for their time spent and allow them to tap into the value they have worked, played, or paid for.
 The idea that users can transfer value between games in the form of selling, trading, or buying from other users is one that challenges the web2 approach to gaming of no ownership, just access.
-This major shift in mindset could yield big results for the companies that fully embrace the new possibilities of creator royalties, marketplace fees and community content creation.
+This major shift in mindset could yield big results for the companies that fully embrace the new possibilities of creator royalties, marketplace fees, and community content creation.

 Share: